awsdocs/aws-control-tower-guide/doc_source/getting-started-with-control-tower.md

-# Getting Started with AWS Control Tower<a name="getting-started-with-control-tower"></a>
+# Getting started with AWS Control Tower<a name="getting-started-with-control-tower"></a>

-This is the AWS Control Tower getting started procedure for central cloud administrators\.
+This getting started procedure is for AWS Control Tower central cloud administrators\.
 Use this procedure when you're ready to set up your landing zone\.
 From start to finish, it should take about an hour\.
 This procedure has a prerequisite and two steps\.

 ## Prerequisite: Automated Pre\-Launch Checks for Your Master Account<a name="getting-started-prereqs"></a>

 Before AWS Control Tower sets up the landing zone, it automatically runs a series of pre\-launch checks in your account\.
 There's no action required on your part for these checks, which ensure that your master account is ready for the changes that establish your landing zone\.
 Here are the checks that AWS Control Tower runs before setting up a landing zone:
 + The existing service limits for the AWS account must be sufficient for AWS Control Tower to launch\.
-For more information, see [Limitations and Quotas in AWS Control Tower](limits.md)\.
+For more information, see [Limitations and quotas in AWS Control Tower](limits.md)\.
 + The AWS account must be subscribed to the following AWS services:
   + Amazon Simple Storage Service \(Amazon S3\)
   + Amazon Elastic Compute Cloud \(Amazon EC2\)